ravigurram8/rgdeploy/README.md

 | MongoDB   | 3.6.23  |
 | Docker    | 20.10.9 |

+For your convenience we have created packer scripts which allow you to create the AMI in your account.
 If an AMI with the pre-requisites has been shared with you, you can skip this section.

 ## Creating the AMI with pre-requisites.